lextm/jekyll-theme-chirpy/_posts/2012-5-26-dockpanel-suite-release-2-6-is-coming-release-notes.md

 * Fix Bug [1849882]: When click Autohide, form should slide away.
 * Patch 3118287: Fix for unable to move splitter after hide.
-* GitHub work item #1: ActiveContentChanged Doesn’t Fire When Many DockPanels Exist in Application.
+* GitHub work item #1: ActiveContentChanged Doesn't Fire When Many DockPanels Exist in Application.
 * GitHub work item #2: Heavily Nested Controls Do Not Resize With DockContent.
 * GitHub work item #7: Should Work on Mono/Linux/Mac with Minimal Feature Set.
 * First signed release with NuGet package deployment.